Rachel Barton Pine

 Mark O’Connor: Strings and Threads Suite

-Harry Burleigh: Southland Sketches (movement I)
+Harry Burleigh: Southland Sketches (movement I and IV)

 Libby Larsen: Blue Piece